Download eBooks & Wiring Diagrams (FREE)

 So unless you bring a loud and bulky generator with you, solar power is the only realistic way to keep your batteries charged while camping out in nature.

+How much solar?
 Do you know how much solar you need for your camper van?
 Check out our van life solar calculator to help you decide.

 2. Charging Batteries While Driving Isn’t Always Enough

 And what if you don’t drive every day?
-Then your batteries lose even more charge and you’ll need to drive even more the day after just to catch up.
+Then your batteries lose even more charge, and you’ll need to drive even more the day after just to catch up.

-3. Solar Power Brings Peace Of Mind To Van Life
+3. Solar Power Brings Peace of Mind to Van Life

 When parked without solar, your batteries are always draining, never replenishing.
 And that fact is a burden on your mind and gets stressful over time.

-But if you have enough solar power, it’s a liberating thought to know that as long as you have decent sunshine, your batteries are charging all day long.
+But if you have enough solar power, it’s liberating to know that as long as you have decent sunshine, your batteries are charging all day long.
 And that’s one less thing to worry about during your van life journey.

-4. Installing A Solar System Isn't Expensive
+4. Installing a Solar System Isn’t Expensive

 You DO NOT need to build a fancy and complicated solar array system costing thousands of dollars.

-In fact, for only $450 you can build a basic camper electrical system with solar.
+In fact, for only $450, you can build a basic camper electrical system with solar.

 Budget solar system diagram for less than $450